Cadiz Dispatch (1785 ship)

 Cadiz Dispatch was launched at Liverpool in 1785.
 Until 1791 she traded between London and Spain.
-From 1791 she made two voyages as a slave ship.
-On the second she was subject first to a maritime incident and then to an unsuccessful slave insurrection.
-Still, she delivered her cargo of slaves to St Vincent.
-She was condemned at Tortola on her way home.
+From 1791 she made two voyages as a slave ship in the triangular trade in enslaved people.
+On the second she was subject first to a maritime incident and then to an unsuccessful insurrection by her captives.
+Still, she delivered her captives to St Vincent.
+She was condemned in 1795 at Tortola on her way home.

 Career

 Cadiz Dispatch first appeared in Lloyd's Register in 1786, but with little information.

 On 19 September 1788 Lloyd's List (LL) reported that Cadiz Dispatch, Harris, master, had developed a leak while at anchor in the bay.
 Some of the cargo was damaged.
 She was on a voyage from London to Cadiz.

 Until 1791 she traded between London and Spain.
 Then in 1792 she started in the slave trade.

-1st slave voyage (1791–1792): Captain I. Higgins sailed from London on 1 March 1791.
-Cadiz Dispatch acquired her slaves in Gabon.
-She arrived at Saint Ann's Bay, Jamaica on 18 April 1792 with 140 slaves.
+1st voyage transporting enslaved people (1791–1792): Captain I. Higgins sailed from London on 1 March 1791.
+Cadiz Dispatch acquired captives in Gabon.
+She arrived at Saint Ann's Bay, Jamaica on 18 April 1792 with 140 captives.
 She arrived back at London on 7 July 1792.

 Cadiz Dispatch last appeared in LR in 1793.

-2nd slave voyage (1792–1795): Captain Baldy sailed from London on 31 October 1792.
+2nd voyage transporting enslaved people (1792–1795): Captain Baldy sailed from London on 31 October 1792.
 LL reported on 7 December that Cadiz Dispatch, Baldy, master, had been on her way from Rotterdam to Africa and the West Indies when she developed a leak at latitude 46° 48' North.
-She had arrived at Plymouth on 4 December but the wind was too strong for to enter the harbour; arrived at Portsmouth on 7 December with five feet of water in her hold.
+She had arrived at Plymouth on 4 December but the wind was too strong for her to enter the harbour; she arrived at Portsmouth on 7 December with five feet of water in her hold.

-On 13 September 1793, LL reported that in May Cadiz Dispatch, Baldy, master, had 132 slaves aboard who had carried her away, i.e., taken possession of her.
-It also reported that Baldy and his crew, the chief mate expected, had been saved.
+On 13 September 1793, LL reported that in May Cadiz Dispatch, Baldy, master, had 132 captives aboard who had carried her away, i.e., taken possession of her.
+It also reported that Baldy and his crew, the chief mate excepted, had been saved.
 The insurrection failed, but it is not clear how British slave traders regained control of Cadiz Dispatch.
 Apparently they did so while she was still in Africa.
-She received a new master and gathered more slaves.
+She received a new master and gathered more captives.

-Cadiz Packet, Kitson, master, arrived at St Vincent from Africa in December 1794 with 158 slaves.
+Cadiz Packet, Kitson, master, arrived at St Vincent from Africa in December 1794 with 158 captives.

+In 1793, 17 British vessels in the triangular trade were lost, six of those vessels were lost on the African coast.
+It is not clear if this data includes Cadiz Dispatch as although her captives captured her on the coast, the vessel itself arrived at St Vincent, and was not lost until she was on the homeward leg of her voyage, and that to the perils of the sea.
+Still, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.